coreos/fleet/functional/README.md

 $ echo $SSH_AUTH_SOCK
 /tmp/ssh-kwmtTOsL7978/agent.7978
 ```
-2. Ensure the `FLEET_BIN` and `FLEETCTL_BIN` environment variables point to the respective fleet and fleetctl binaries that should be used to drive the actual tests.
+2. Ensure the `FLEETD_BIN` and `FLEETCTL_BIN` environment variables point to the respective fleetd and fleetctl binaries that should be used to drive the actual tests.

 ```
-$ export FLEET_BIN=/path/to/fleet
+$ export FLEETD_BIN=/path/to/fleetd
 $ export FLEETCTL_BIN=/path/to/fleetctl
 ```